Snouck Hurgronje & Louijsse

-Snouck Hurgronje & Louijsse was a Dutch trading company founded by Steven Matthijs Snouck Hurgronje and Abraham Louijsse in 1766 and defunct in 1788.
-It focused on textiles, ivory, slave trade, and smuggling.
+Snouck Hurgronje & Louijsse was a Dutch trading company founded by Steven Matthijs Snouck Hurgronje and Abraham Louijsse in 1766 and dissolved in 1788.
+It focused on textiles, ivory, the slave trade, and smuggling.

 Abraham Louijsse

 Abraham Louijsse (1741–1805) was the grandson of Abraham Louijsse senior and son of honorary pensioner Johannes Louijsse (1711–1793), who was also chairman of the Zeeuwsch Genootschap der Wetenschappen (Zeeland Society of Sciences).
 Abraham was married to Anna Maria van Wingerden.
 As regent, he was a patron of the hospital for men and women, owned several plantations in Surinam and was alderman and councillor of Flushing (1769–1770, 1786).
 He played an important role in the celebration of the second centenary of the Revolt against the Spanish in the city (6 April 1572).
 Because he was a patriot, the windows of one of his houses were smashed during the Orange uprising of 1787.
-Until 1779 he lived on the corner of the then Pottekaai (the current Wilhelminastraat) and the Nieuwstraat.
+Until 1779 he lived on the corner of what was then Pottekaai (the current Wilhelminastraat) and the Nieuwstraat.
 From 1786 onwards he lived three houses further than his original address, at number 21.

 Abraham Louijsse prevented a plundering of Flushing when Orange-minded sailors from the navy attacked the invading French.
-By granting the province an interest-free advance of a ton in gold, the sailors could be paid their wages and provided with travel money.
+By granting the province an interest-free advance of a ton of gold, the sailors could be paid their wages and provided with travel money.
 Shortly afterwards, the trading company of Johannes Louijsse & Zoon collapsed.

 Steven Matthijs Snouck Hurgronje

 Portrait of Steven Matthijs Snouck Hurgronje (1741–1788), oil painting by an unknown painter, source: "Zeeuws Archief", Photocollection Flushing, nr.
 15665.

-Steven Matthijs Snouck Hurgronje (Flushing, October 18, 1741 – Middelburg, January 29, 1788) was shipowner, councilor (1770–1776, 1779–1780, 1783–1784, 1786), alderman (1777–1778, 1781–1782) and treasurer (1780) of Middelburg.
-Hij lived in the Lange Singelstraat.
-In 1762 he changed his name from Hurgronje to Snouck Hurgronje and on September 4, 1766, he married Anna Catharina Elias in Middelburg (after whom he also named a ship).
+Steven Matthijs Snouck Hurgronje (Flushing, 18 October 1741 – Middelburg, 29 January 1788) was shipowner, councillor (1770–1776, 1779–1780, 1783–1784, 1786), alderman (1777–1778, 1781–1782) and treasurer (1780) of Middelburg.
+He lived in the Lange Singelstraat.
+In 1762 he changed his name from Hurgronje to Snouck Hurgronje and on 4 September 1766, he married Anna Catharina Elias in Middelburg (after whom he also named a ship).
 The couple had two children: Jacob Lodewijk (1778–1845) and Adriaan Isaac (1780–1849), but he may have had three more children.

 Steven Matthijs Snouck Hurgronje was director of the Zeeland Chamber of the Dutch East India Company from 1780 to 1788.
-He also was director of the Sociëteit ter Navigatie op Essequebo en annexe Rivieren from 1772 to 1780 (SNER) in which he owned 3.000 guilders worth of shares and he wrote the philosophical thesis De calculo Minervae (Delft, 1758).
+He also was director of the Sociëteit ter Navigatie op Essequebo en annexe Rivieren from 1772 to 1780 (SNER) in which he owned 3,000 guilders worth of shares and he wrote the philosophical thesis De calculo Minervae (Delft, 1758).
 During the years that he lived in Flushing he owned a house on the Nieuwe Timmerwerf, near the Dock.

 The activities of the company of Snouck Hurgronje & Abraham Louijsse took place in Flushing from around 1766, but were moved to Middelburg in the autumn of 1780.
 Six years later, in 1786, the company moved back to Flushing, which gave a boost to the economy of the city.